Unity-Technologies/ml-agents/docs/Training-SAC.md

 Typical Range: `1` - `5`

-### Number of Updates
+### Steps Per Update

-`num_update` corresponds to the number of mini batches sampled and used for training during each training event.
+`steps_per_update` corresponds to the number agent steps (actions) taken for each mini-batch sampled and used during training.
 In SAC, a single "update" corresponds to grabbing a batch of size `batch_size` from the experience replay buffer, and using this mini batch to update the models.
-Typically, this can be left at 1.
+Typically, this should be greater than 1.
 However, to imitate the training procedure in certain papers (e.g.
 [Kostrikov et. al](http://arxiv.org/abs/1809.02925), [Blondé et. al](http://arxiv.org/abs/1809.02064)),
 we may want to update N times with different mini batches before grabbing additional samples.
-We can change `train_interval` and `num_update` to N to accomplish this.
+We can change `steps_per_update` to lower than 1 to accomplish this.

-Typical Range: `1`
+Typical Range: `10` - `20`

 ### Tau